Can You Buy a Car With a Credit Card?

 There are significant downsides to buying a car with a credit card:

-High interest:Ā Credit cards can charge very high interest rates.
-If you cannot pay off the amount in time, you could be in for some serious interest fees!
+- High Interest: Credit cards can charge very high-interest rates.
+If you cannot pay off the amount in time, you could be in for serious interest fees!

 Credit Utilization & Credit Cards